-If a bidder wins more than one The auction process guarantees that:

-- all the FDD frequency blocks assigned to a bidder in the 2.6 GHz band (corresponding to frequency-generic lot within a category, then it is guaranteed to A lots won by the bidder) will be awarded contiguous range of frequencies corresponding to these lots (with the uplink; and downlink frequencies each forming separate - all the frequency blocks assigned to a bidder in the 3.6 GHz band (corresponding to frequency-generic C and D lots won by the bidder) will be contiguous ranges in the case of the A lots).
+If a bidder wins more than one frequency-generic lot within a category, then it is guaranteed to be awarded contiguous range of frequencies corresponding to these lots (with the uplink and downlink frequencies each forming separate contiguous ranges in the case of the A lots).

-5.2 TwoAuction stages
+5.2 Two stages

-The auction process consists of twothree stages:
+The auction process consists of two stages:

-- the lot assignment stage, which will determine the assignment of frequency-generic lots amongst bidders using a multiple-round bidding process;-and - the frequency assignment stage, which will determine the assignment of specific frequency blocks to each winner of frequency-generic lots-; and - the coverage obligation take-up stage, which allows winners of spectrum to take-up an optional coverage obligation on their licence, in exchange for the corresponding discount on their licence price.
+- the lot assignment stage, which will determine the assignment of frequency-generic lots amongst bidders using a multiple-round bidding process; and - the frequency assignment stage, which will determine the assignment of specific frequency blocks to each winner of frequency-generic lots.